Research methodology

 Assessment

-As teachers, we are familiar with the following three types of assessment as shown in Figure 4:
+As teachers, we are familiar with the various types of assessment shown in Figure 3.4.

 A Rubric for Conceptual Consolidation

-As noted by Jacobs and Cripps Clark (2018), progress through this rubric is commonly noticed from top to bottom.
-The implications for this are as follows:
+As noted by Jacobs and Cripps Clark (2018), progress through this rubric occurs from top to bottom.
+The implications for this phenomenon are as follows:

 1. Initial research for a conceptual topic begins by first identifying, and then using, correct terminology.